sunny/actor/README.md

 end
 ```

+Like in this example, lambdas can be useful for small work or preparing the
-If you want to do more work before, or after the whole `play`, you can override
+context for the next actors.
+If you want to do more work before, or after the
-`call` and use `super`.
+whole `play`, you can also override the `call` method.
 For example:

 ```rb
 class Pay < Actor